-Exploring Opportunities in startups: Is Your Background a Good Fit?
+Exploring Opportunities in Startups: Is Your Background a Good Fit?

 As the startup ecosystem continues to thrive, many individuals with diverse backgrounds are contemplating their potential roles within this dynamic environment.
 If you have a solid grounding in science and intellect, you might wonder whether pursuing a position as an early member, founder, or R&D lead in a startup is a viable path for you.